 Carter Lee “Ike” Grenz, 74, passed away on June 20, 2025, in Tulsa, Oklahoma.

-Born on September 17, 1950, in Miles City, Montana, Ike was the son of Chrisian and Rose (Analuke) Grenz.
+Born on September 17, 1950, in Miles City, Montana, Ike was the son of Christian and Rose (Anheluk) Grenz.
 He grew up above the 600 Café, with his yard just across the street at Grant’s Pool Hall a childhood that helped shape his self-described “street-wise kid”.

 Ike attended Sacred Heart Grade School, and in fourth grade, he embarked on a memorable ocean voyage with his parents and older brother through the Caribbean Islands.
 By sixth grade, he and his brother Butch traveled through Europe and the Middle East with their mother, visiting England, France, Spain, Portugal, Germany, Switzerland, Egypt, Alexandria, and Israel.

 Later, Ike and Tom settled in Tulsa, Oklahoma, where they became involved in the oil lease business.
 Ike also dabbled in the stock market and maintained a lifelong love for travel.
 During his travels, He and his mother took many remarkable trips together including a trip to the Himalayan Mountains to see the Dalai Lama.
-Ike then moved to Flippin, AK where he built his own home along the White River.
-After a couple years there he moved to Florida and built a home eventually returning to Tulsa, where he and Tom remained close, living just 45 minutes apart until Tom’s sudden passing, just five days before Ike.
+Ike then moved to Flippin, AK where he built his own home.
+After a couple years there he moved to Florida and built a home along the White River in Arkansas before eventually returning to Tulsa, where he and Tom remained close, living just 45 minutes apart until Tom’s sudden passing, just five days before Ike.

 A true adventurer, Ike shared countless trips and memories with lifelong friends who had roots in Miles City — including Ralph Turley, Leif Ronning, Jim Pruitt, Ted Lovec, Mike Bradley, Tom Murray, and Gill Burdett.
 Later, his son Hunter joined their circle for travels ranging from Grand Canyon floats and Las Vegas getaways to motorhome adventures down Australia’s Gold Coast, Cambodia, Bali, Japan, South Korea, Philippine Islands, Fiji Islands, Cuba many times.
 December trips to Mexico became a cherished tradition.